GDPR and Zero Trust: A Natural Alignment

 Implementing Data Minimization Through Zero Trust Policies

-GDPR’s data minimization principle (Article 5(1)(c)) requires that personal data be “adequate, relevant and limited to what is necessary.”
-Zero Trust policy engines can enforce data minimization at the application layer by controlling not just who accesses a system, but what specific data elements they can retrieve.
-This goes beyond traditional role-based access control into attribute-based access control (ABAC) that evaluates the purpose of the data access against the data classification.
+GDPR Article 5(1)(c) requires that personal data be “adequate, relevant and limited to what is necessary.”
+Zero Trust policy engines can enforce this at the application layer.
+They control not just who accesses a system, but which specific data elements they can retrieve.

 Policy Engine Configuration for Data Minimization

-Consider a customer service application that handles support tickets.
-A traditional RBAC model might grant all customer service representatives access to the full customer profile.
-A Zero Trust ABAC policy can restrict access based on the specific support context.
-An agent handling a billing inquiry receives access to payment history and account balance but not medical records or biometric data.
-An agent handling an address change receives access to contact information but not financial data.
-These policies can be expressed in Open Policy Agent (OPA) Rego language and enforced at the API gateway level, ensuring that the application itself only receives the data elements authorized for the specific request context.
+For example, an agent handling a billing inquiry gets access to payment history and account balance, but not medical records or biometric data.
+An agent handling an address change sees contact information, but not financial data.
+Organizations can express these policies in Open Policy Agent (OPA) Rego language and enforce them at the API gateway.
+The application itself only receives the data elements authorized for that specific request.

 Cross-Border Data Transfers Under Zero Trust